jorgechen/git-good/README.md

 Rebase allows us to "replay our commits" from one branch to another.
 Using rebase is a clean way to maintain team projects, because it allows us to fix unclear and redundant commits.

 Once a feature branch is rebased on a development branch, merging the feature into the development branch will simply fast-forward the commit(s) of our new feature.

+NOTE: If you are worth with 2+ people on a feature branch, do not rebase until the end to avoid conflicts!

 * Pros
     * No "Merge" commits cluttering the commit history